The Market Place (Grote Markt), Ieper

 Some buildings on the market square are of particular interest.

-Three Taverns: Het Klein Stadhuis, In Den Anker, In de Trompet
+Three Taverns: Het Klein Stadhuis, Den Anker, In de Trompet

-In the rebuilding of the “Kasselrij” it's roof acquired three sets of dormer windows which had not been there on the original building before it was destroyed in the Great War.
-On the façade of the building the post-war reconstruction included 7 sculptured medallions by Alois De Beule depicting the “Seven Deadly Sins”.
+In the rebuilding of the “Kasselrij” the roof acquired three sets of dormer windows which had not been there on the original building before it was destroyed in the Great War.
+The post-war façade includes 7 sculptured medallions depicting the “Seven Deadly Sins”.